 Australian Dance

 Students learn to critique Dance as an artform, as an expression of time and place.
-They investigate the history of Aboriginal dance in Australia, from traditional styles to contemporary and Aboriginal Dance fusions as seen at Bangarra.
-They will study a performance work from Bangarra and collaborate with students from Ngarralingayil Barker in Wollombi and work in groups to create a dance sequence based on shared Australian stories.
+They investigate the history of Aboriginal dance in Australia, from traditional styles to Contemporary, and Aboriginal Dance – Contemporary fusions as seen by Bangarra Dance Theatre.
+They will study a performance work from Bangarra Dance Theatre and learn to analyse the movement, deepening their understanding of how to write about dance effectively.
+To compliment the unit in a practical sense, elective dance students will collaborate with students from Ngarralingayil Barker in Wollombi and work in groups to create a dance sequence based on shared Australian stories.

 Assessment Structure